Redmond44/Northcoders-challenges/findPartner/README.md

 The challenge is to traverse an array by following some given directions.

 The function takes 2 arguments:
-  1. An array containing arrays of students students
+  1. An array containing arrays of students
   2. An array of directions.

 You need to return an array of all of the students you have hovered over.